bleaktwig/yuadrem-wiki/docs/geography/westlands.md

 #### Ichor Mountains
 Separating the deserts of Zoedrem and the Dead Sea are the Ichor Mountains.
-Their name comes from the many tributaries they birth, most of which feed the Dratl River.
+Their name comes from the many tributaries they birth, most of which feed the Dral River.
 While thick, the mountain range is somewhat sparse, and a variety of passages connect the Westlands to the Dead Sea<!-- TODO.
 Link. --> and the Seven Princedoms<!-- TODO.
 Link. -->.

 #### Beryl Sea
 The Beryl Sea is a large expanse of warm water.
-Its violent winds, battering waters, and unpredictable thunderstorms make sailing it essentially impossible for anyone but the Qulbaba irds of Jenkash.
+Its violent winds, battering waters, and unpredictable thunderstorms make sailing it essentially impossible for anyone but the kulbaba irds of Jenkash.
 Yet no nixwalker<!-- TODO.
 Link. --> has reported ships since The Penance, and the once great empire is thought to be lost to it.

-#### Dratl'fal Savanna
+#### Dral'fal Savanna
-Long before The Penance, the Dratl'fal savanna was the first region to be struck by the nix<!-- TODO.
+Long before The Penance, the Dral'fal savanna was the first region to be struck by the nix<!-- TODO.
 Link. -->.
 Its name literally translates to "bloodgrass" in [Jantherlin](../languages/index.md#etian-family)<!-- TODO.
 Link. -->, as its flora grows with the characteristic red of the nix.
 The name also carries a more literal interpretation, as the Hundred Year War<!-- NOTE.
 Link? --> was fought on this land.